 It is more vital than ever in 2022 and onwards, with costs increasing and the economy being more competitive than ever, especially as the Government support related to COVID decreases and ends.
 Achieving very low rates of waste going to landfill is no easy challenge and takes participation from all stakeholders in a community.

-Rubbish removal Adelaide: just when you thought you got through the annual waste management cost increases, the South Australia EPA announced a surprise price increase for disposal of rubbish at landfill in Adelaide.
+Just when you thought you got through the annual waste management cost increases, the South Australia EPA announced a surprise price increase for the disposal of rubbish at landfill in Adelaide.
 You can find a link to a comprehensive summary of the cost increase on the South Australia EPA page here.
 You can also access useful information through our waste resources page.

-Note: You can check out some of the other articles we have posted on arranging high quality waste services in Adelaide recently such as waste collection Adelaide.
-You can also see articles we have published on rubbish removal Perth, rubbish removal Melbourne, rubbish removal Brisbane and why the weight of rubbish matters.
+Note: You can check out some of the other articles we have posted on arranging high-quality waste services in Adelaide recently such as waste collection Adelaide.
+You can also see articles we have published on rubbish removal in Perth, rubbish removal in Melbourne, rubbish removal in Brisbane and why the weight of rubbish matters.

 Rubbish removal Adelaide: surprise levy increase